hashtrip/api/README.rst

-HashTrip Backend
+Hashtrip Backend
 ----------

-Requirments
+Docs can be accessed in `/docs` endpoint, for example when in local dev environment, you can access it in [localhost:8000/docs](localhost:8000/docs)

+Requirements
 ----------

 - MongoDB community @4.2
-- python3 ^3.7.1
+- Python3 ^3.7.1
-- Requirments.txt

 Quickstart
 ----------